insolar/insolar/README.md

 --------
 **Insolar** is a blockchain platform developed by INS

-This library is an implementation of [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia).
-It is mostly based on original specification but has multiple backward-incompatible improvements.
+We took [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) original specifications and made significant improvements to make it ready for real world application by enterprises.

+#### Key features of our blockchain network layer:
-The main feature of our implementation is the support of heterogeneous network topology, meaning that different types of computers and devices can communicate with each other, using various OS and/or protocols.
+ - **Support of heterogeneous network topology** with different types of nodes being able to communicate with each other.

-In classical peer-to-peer networks, it is presumed that any node can communicate directly with any other node on the network.
-But in a real corporate environment, this condition is often unacceptable for a variety of reasons including security.
+   In classic peer-to-peer networks, any node can communicate directly with any other node on the network.
+   In a real enterprise environment, this condition is often unacceptable for a variety of reasons including security.

-We have added routing awareness to the network, where individual nodes or group of nodes can be relays for others.
-Thus, despite various network restrictions (firewalls, NATs etc.), the network continues to function.
+ - **Network routing with a node or node group becoming relays** for others nodes.
+   The network can continue to function despite various network restrictions such as firewalls, NATs, etc.
+ - **Ability to limit number of gateways to corporate node group via relays** to keep the node group secure while being able to interact with the rest of the network through relays.
+This feature mitigates the risk of DDoS attacks.

 Key components
 --------------